paylogic/py2deb/README.rst

 .. image:: https://coveralls.io/repos/paylogic/py2deb/badge.svg?branch=master
    :target: https://coveralls.io/r/paylogic/py2deb?branch=master

-The Python package `py2deb` converts Python source distributions to Debian binary packages (the ones used for installation).
-It uses pip-accel_ to download, unpack and compile Python packages.
-Because of this `py2deb` is compatible with the command line interface of the ``pip install`` command.
+The Python package py2deb_ converts Python source distributions to Debian binary packages (the ones used for installation).
+It uses pip-accel_ (based on pip_) to download, unpack and compile Python packages.
+Because of this py2deb_ is compatible with the command line interface of the ``pip install`` command.
 For example you can specify packages to convert as command line arguments but you can also use `requirement files`_ if you want.

 During the conversion process dependencies are automatically taken into account and converted as well so you don't actually have to use requirement files including transitive dependencies.
-In fact you might prefer not explicitly listing your transitive dependencies in requirement files because `py2deb` will translate the version constraints of Python packages into Debian package relationships.
+In fact you might prefer not explicitly listing your transitive dependencies in requirement files because py2deb_ will translate the version constraints of Python packages into Debian package relationships.

-The `py2deb` package is currently tested on CPython_ 2.7, 3.5, 3.6, 3.7 and
+The py2deb_ package is currently tested on CPython_ 2.7, 3.5, 3.6, 3.7 and
-PyPy_ (2 and 3).
-Unfortunately Python 3.8+ is not yet supported, a significant
+PyPy_ 2 and 3.
+Unfortunately Python 3.8+ is not yet supported (see below).
-upcoming refactoring is required to resolve this.
 For usage instructions please refer to the documentation hosted on `Read The Docs`_.

 .. contents::
    :local: